Chemotaxis

 To study this behavior, chemotaxis assays are employed, allowing researchers to observe and quantify cell migration patterns under controlled conditions.
 These assays are crucial for analyzing cell motility, investigating disease mechanisms, and evaluating potential therapeutic agents.

 ibidi facilitates these studies by offering specialized labware, such as the µ-Slide Chemotaxis, designed to create stable, reproducible gradients for high-resolution live cell imaging in both 2D and 3D environments.
-To learn more, explore the subchapters below, which cover key aspects of chemotaxis experiments, including gradient generation, analysis methods, and product recommendations.
+To learn more, explore the subchapters below, which cover key aspects of chemotaxis experiments, including gradient generation, analysis methods, and chamber system recommendations.

 ibidi Products for Chemotaxis Assays

-Find more products for chemotaxis assays here.
+Find more products for chemotaxis assays.

 Scientific Posters

-Qualitative and quantitative analysis of slowly migrating chemotactic cancer cells in 3D (PDF) Presented at the Experimental Biology (EB) Conference 2017, Chicago, Illinois, USA. | Presented at the Experimental Biology (EB) Conference 2018, San Diego, California, USA. |
+Qualitative and quantitative analysis of slowly migrating chemotactic cancer cells in 3D (PDF)

 Selected Publications Using Chemotaxis Assays